-As the number of companies adopting and having decided to adopt IFRS have now exceeded 260 in Japan, there has been an increasing number of partners and staff involved in audits of companies adopting IFRS, especially at large-sized audit firms.
+As the number of companies adopting and having decided to adopt IFRS in Japan has now exceeded 280, large-sized audit firms in particular are working to develop partners and staff involved in audits of companies adopting IFRS.
 For that reason, the CPAAOB monitors the training structures relating to IFRS, with key examples shown below (Figure III-4-3).